Jim Fox (ice hockey): Playing career

 Fox's road to the NHL started in the Ontario Major Junior Hockey League playing for the Ottawa 67's under head coach Brian Kilrea who, coincidentally, played for Los Angeles during their inaugural season.
 Fox was a dominant scorer for Ottawa and notched a league-best 166 points in 52 games during the 1979-80 season which convinced Los Angeles to use a first-round selection on Fox at the 1980 NHL Entry Draft held at the Montreal Forum.

 Fox was able to use his skill and speed to crack the Los Angeles lineup for the 1980-81 season and finished his rookie campaign with a respectable 18 goals and 42 points for a strong Kings team which finished with a 43-24-13 record under head coach Bob Berry.
 Fox scored his first NHL goal against Gilles Gilbert of Detroit on October 11, 1980.

-Fox played a critical role in the tying goal during the stunning Miracle on Manchester game against Edmonton in the 1982 playoffs, by stripping scoring superstar Wayne Gretzky of the puck in the dying moments of the third period before sending it to defenseman Mark Hardy whose point shot was blocked but pounced on by Steve Bozek who swatted the puck past Oilers goaltender Grant Fuhr to even the score at 5-5 after Los Angeles had trailed 5-0 after two periods.
+Fox played a critical role in the tying goal during the Miracle on Manchester game against Edmonton in the 1982 playoffs, by stripping superstar Wayne Gretzky of the puck in the dying moments of the third period before Steve Bozek evened the score at 5-5 after Los Angeles had trailed 5-0 after two periods.

 In 1984–85, his strongest season statistically, Fox managed over a point a game, finishing with 30-53-83 in 79 games.
 Knee injuries prematurely derailed his career, forcing him to retire at 29 after the realization his knees no longer allowed him to use the darting speed which had been the foundation of his success throughout his career.
 His final NHL goal was scored in St. Louis on October 21, 1989, against Blues goaltender Greg Millen.